-Munich Airport is the Germany’s second biggest airport and the only 5-star airport in Europe.
+Munich Airport is Germany’s second-biggest airport and the only 5-star airport in Europe.
 It has connections to almost all destinations over the world.
-Moreover, it facilitates passengers with over 150 retail stores and 50 places to eat, drink and enjoy.
+Moreover, it facilitates passengers with over 150 retail stores and 50 places to eat, drink, and enjoy.
 The construction of third runway is planned by the management team.

 5.Hong Kong International Airport

-It is the main airport in Hong Kong that has been ranked the fifth best in the world.
+It is the main airport in Hong Kong that has been ranked as the fifth-best in the world.
 The airport has a two-terminal and two-runway facility that produces enormous social and economic value for Hong Kong.
 It connects to 190 destinations and conducts 1100 daily flights with more than 100 airlines.
-The planning of three-runway system will be made to handle the future aviation demands at the Airport.
+The planning of a three-runway system will be made to handle the future aviation demands at the Airport.
 This airport received “2017 World’s Best Airport Dining Experience”.

-Aviation not only connects different destinations but also encourages economic growth to intensify global economy.
+Aviation not only connects different destinations but also encourages economic growth to intensify the global economy.

 What about Tribhuvan International Airport?

-Keeping all these factors into consideration, the upgradation of every aspects (security, runway, terminal facilities, hospitality etc.) of Tribhuvan International Airport (TIA) is a huge matter of concern to all respective authorities.
+Keeping all these factors into consideration, the up-gradation of every aspect (security, runway, terminal facilities, hospitality, etc.) of Tribhuvan International Airport (TIA) is a huge matter of concern to all respective authorities.

 Nepal receives considerable amount of tourists every year and to continue it, the upgradation and standardization of TIA is most.
 The country’s only international airport is enlisted in worst airports in the world and is criticized of poor security systems, unmanaged terminal facilities, hefty departure and arrival processes, lack of proper manpower, slow internet operations, corrupt services and many more.
 Moreover, the infrastructures of the international airport is also weak.
 The parking facility is becoming insufficient due to increase in fleets by the airlines and the runway receives frequent cracks.